Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Conclusions

-Informed by the regime map, three representative cases within the weakly stable regime were chosen by maintaining a constant $\Pi_w$ and systematically varying $\Pi_s$.
-DNS were then performed for these cases using computational domains with sufficiently large horizontal extent to avoid artificial confinement of turbulence, thereby ensuring its continuous development in both space and time.
+We presented direct numerical simulations (DNS) of long-lived stable atmospheric boundary layers (SABLs) in which surface cooling and a constant uniform ambient stratification acted independently on the flow field.
+By contrasting cases of weak and strong ambient stratification at $Re_D=900$ against a nocturnal SABL without ambient stratification, we examined how the two stability mechanisms jointly governed turbulent transport and modified the similarity theory and scaling relationships crucial for parameterizing turbulent mixing in the SABL.

-The mean potential temperature and buoyancy profiles revealed a defining signature of the long-lived SABL---a multilayered thermal structure consisting of a stable layer near the surface, an intermediate unstable layer, and an overlying inversion with a stable configuration.
-This complex thermal structure with an unstable middle layer, which was absent in the initial profiles and markedly different from that of the nocturnal SABL, becomes increasingly pronounced with decreasing $\Pi_s$, signifying enhanced downward mixing of warmer air from aloft.
-The formation of this unstable layer---within an otherwise stable configuration---modifies vertical gradient of mean buoyancy, thereby exerting a significant influence on the turbulent potential energy (TPE) production.
+A striking feature of the simulated SABLs was the emergence of a multi-layered thermal structure driven by ambient stratification: a stable layer near the surface, an intermediate layer of reduced static stability, and an overlying stable layer capped by a buoyancy inversion.
+This inversion was absent in the initial profiles and grew increasingly pronounced with ambient stratification strength, indicating enhanced downward mixing of warmer air from aloft.
+Crucially, however, the reduced static stability of the intermediate layer was not caused by enhanced turbulent mixing — vertical profiles of turbulent kinetic energy and Reynolds stresses showed a monotonically decreasing trend with increasing ambient stratification strength, pointing instead to a stratification-driven reorganization of the thermal structure.

-Our analysis of the first- and second-order statistics demonstrated that the turbulent buoyancy field exhibits a marked sensitivity to both the intensity and the mechanism of stratification, whereas the momentum field remains comparatively insensitive to variations in these parameters.
-This contrast is reinforced by the budget analyses of turbulent kinetic energy (TKE) and TPE.
-The TKE budget terms exhibit a striking insensitivity to variations in stratification strength or mechanism, whereas the buoyancy production and dissipation terms of the TPE budget unequivocally demonstrate the dominant role of stratification mechanisms in shaping the thermal structure of a long-lived SABL.

-While surface cooling dominates turbulence near the surface, ambient stratification becomes more influential in the ``unstable layer'', modulating the dissipation and production of TPE.
-Notably, an additional production term (Eq. \ref{eq:budget_terms}b) appears in the TPE budget equation of the long-lived SABL that feeds on the ambient stratification, $N_a$.
-While buoyancy production due to $N_a$ dominates and controls the overall structure, production due to the mean buoyancy gradient is found to strongly depend on $\Pi_s$ and switches its role from a source to a sink along the vertical direction.
-These findings suggest a complex transport mechanism responsible for production of TPE due to the presence of ambient stratification.
-In this context, our results lend strong support to earlier propositions advocating the development of turbulence closure models based on total energy- and flux-budget turbulence closure models \citep{ zilitinkevich_turbulence_2008, Zilitinkevich2007_EFB, Zilitinkevich2012}.